CyberAlbSecOP/Awesome_GPT_Super_Prompting/README.md

 - Ai Prompt Engineering
 - Adversarial Machine Learning

-⚠️ When you look into the "Latest Jailbreaks" folder, just check the latest additions for working Jailbreaks. ⚠️
+⚠️ When you look into the "Latest Jailbreaks" folder, just check the latest additions for highest chance of working Jailbreaks. ⚠️
+⚠️ If you find one of your secret prompts in this repo and want it removed, please let me know ASAP and I will delete it. ⚠️

 ---